-(j) Inventories
+(I) Inventories

-Inventories are stated at the lower of cost and net realisable value.
+inventories are stated at the lower of cost and net realisable value.
 Cost comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition using weighted average cost for grain inventory.
-Otherwise inventories related to raw materials, finished goods and packaging are valued using the first-in first-out method.
+Inventories related to raw materials, finished goods and packaging are valued using the weighted average cost.